 When you donate appreciated stocks, bonds, or mutual fund shares instead of cash, your gift costs you less than the amount Siena receives.
 Youll get a charitable deduction for the full amount of your gift and avoid the impact of capital gains taxes.

-If youre 70 ½ or older, each year you can instruct your IRA administrator to transfer all or part of your required minimum distribution (up to $100,000) directly to Siena and avoid paying the tax had you taken it as income.
+If youre 70 ½ or older, each year you can instruct your IRA administrator to transfer up to $100,000 directly to Siena College tax free.
+After age 72 (73 for those who turned 72 in 2023) you can have all or part of your required minimum distribution (up to $100,000) transferred directly to Siena College and avoid paying the tax had you taken it as income.

 Like stock, the fair market value of gifts of appreciated assets can be deducted from your income tax today, allowing you to avoid capital gains and reduce estate taxes in the future.
 There are even ways to donate your home and live there as long as youd like.